ilyasidorchik/redux-hooks-component-test/README.md

 I faced the question of how to test component that used Redux Hooks.
 To deal with it I extended recipe from React Testing Library.

 As I understand after one Redux contributor lecture, there are two ways for component with Redux: unit test unconnected one or integration test connected component by rendering with a Provider.
-Another Redux contributor @nickmccurdy said that hooks were recommended and made things like typechecking much easier, so I chose the second way.
+Another Redux contributor Nick McCurdy said that hooks were recommended and made things like typechecking much easier, so I chose the second way.

 Perhaps I’ll add Sagas and Typescript to my example.